 - Arborio rice loves water and will drink it right up.
 Aim for a minimum 1:2 ratio of rice to water, so for every two cups of rice, use around four cups of water.
 However, we found that we get the best results with just a little more liquid, so think 1:2.5 ratio more stewy, restaurant-style risotto.

 - Like any other rice, using a broth to cook is ideal – especially when the rice is the star of the dish as in a risotto.

 - How long to cook arborio rice in Instant Pot?
-We’ve made a few various recipes and conluded that 5 minutes on HIGH pressure with quick-release gives you best texture rice without overcooking it.
+We’ve made a few various recipes and concluded that 5 minutes on HIGH pressure with quick-release gives you best texture rice without overcooking it.
 While it’s not as delicate as on the stovetop, it’s still a process!
 Stir in the butter and Parmesan cheese at the end!

 - Get creative with additions to your risotto: pumpkin, beets, lemon, herbs, tomatoes, chorizo etc. The sky is the limit, and this dish truly offers something up every season.

 - Arborio rice can also be used to make delicious, nourishing, and comforting rice pudding.

 This includes any harvest grain blends or black rice you’d like to cook, too.
 Basically, any type of rice that doesn’t fit into the above categories can be cooked per these instructions.
 Wild rice is a fun way to mix things up!
 It is undoubtedly the rice blend that takes the longest to cook, even in the Instant Pot, but it’s worth it for all the beautiful colours and variety of flavour.
 Naturally, it takes much longer to cook on the stove, so you’re winning either way.

 - For two cups of wild rice, use about five cups of water or broth.